Sexual Health D&G

 A lot of STIs can be cured with antibiotics but you can get them again.
 If you get treated for an STI, your partner(s) should be treated also, otherwise they could give the infection right back to you if you have sex again.
 You should keep getting tested whenever you have unprotected sex or start having sex with someone new.

-Sexually Transmitted Infections can be caught from toilet seats
+Sexually Transmitted Infections can be caught from toilet seats.

 False

-Highly unlikely but remember hygiene
+Highly unlikely

 False

-No, you cannot use clingfilm, or a plastic bag or a crisp packet instead of a condom.
+False: You cannot use clingfilm, or a plastic bag or a crisp packet instead of a condom.
 Only a condom can protect against STIs.

 You can get condoms free from:

-No, condoms should only be used once.
+Condoms should only be used once.
 Don't believe anyone who says that you can wash condoms and use them again.
 If you've used a condom, throw it away and use a new one if you have sex again.

-Do all gay men have anal sex?
+All gay men have anal sex.

 Can I get help and information on sex if I need it?